triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

 set correctly the `SYCL_DEVICE_FILTER` environment variable to select the right AMD/Xilinx FPGA device first.

-To run an example from the provided examples:
+To run an example from the provided examples

 - with hardware emulation: